Diplomas in Public Health

 Earn a degree in public health from an accredited college

 One of the best ways to prepare for a career in public health is through a college education.
-A Post-doctoral Certificate will help you develop entry level skills, general public health know how and the basic public health experience you need to start your career off right.
+A Diploma will help you develop entry level skills, general public health know how and the basic public health experience you need to start your career off right.
+You may also consider a Bachelor's in Public Health to help you take your education and career to the next level.
 Please select public health school below.

 Why would I want a public health degree?

 The biggest reason public health degrees are so desirable is because of the wide variety of job opportunities that can be found in the public health field.
 Whether it’s crunching numbers, conducting research, or working with people, there’s something for everyone in the public health industry.
 If you are one who gains satisfaction in knowing you are working to improve the lives of others, then a degree in public health should be at the top of your consideration list.

 In brief, public health professionals work to improve the health and quality of life for entire communities.
 They help to find answers to societal health issues, and they increase awareness of public health and safety issues in order to prevent illnesses and injuries.

 Public health graduates can find career opportunities in both the public and the private sector.
 With that said, many public health grads find work in the public sector working in local, state, and federal health departments.
 Some of the jobs that can be found in health departments include health educators, food safety inspectors, policy analysts, and epidemiologists.

 Two other popular areas of public health include research at universities and positions in non-profit organizations.
 Two of the most popular non-profit organizations involved in public health are the American Cancer Society and the Red Cross.
 The most common jobs in the private sector can be found in pharmaceutical companies and health insurance companies.